Antebios/tfs-label-notification/README.md

  This is used for database communication.

 ## Hard-coded values
-  The database connection string is hard coded in the code file TFSLabelsDataProvider.cs on line #14.
-It is assigned to the variable "connectionString".
+  The database connection string is removed from code and placed in the appsettings.json and appsettings.Development.json files.
 It is using a MSSQL login.
 The account should at least have READ-ONLY access to the TFS database, but dbo to the DevOps\_TFSMetrics database so it can do all the work there.

   The Email Send-To list is in the code file TFSLabelCheck.cs in the method "SendEmail".
 In the same code file is the timer for the service, which is set to 30k milliseconds, which is 5-minutes.
 So, the service will execute every 5 minutes and check for newly created TFSVC labels.